 Product feedback

-Since ambassadors are often customers and super fans, they can get an insider’s seat with company execs and product designers.
-One in every three brands highlights product feedback as both a responsibility and a perk of working closely with the company.
+Since ambassadors are often both customers and ardent supporters, they have the chance to engage directly with company executives and product designers.
+One in every three businesses emphasizes product feedback as both a responsibility and a privilege of collaborating closely.

 • Provide feedback regarding products.

-• Give feedback about opportunities to expand brand presence and sales.
+• Give feedback about opportunities to expand presence and sales.

-• Please provide us feedback about our brand, product, marketing, service and anything else that can help us get even better.
+• Please provide us feedback about our company, product, marketing, service and anything else that can help us get even better.

 Product development